nikitarizh/MemeBot/README.md

 Basically one of thousands telegram bots, but it's mine
 ***
 ## How to use?
-Basically the latest version is available at https://t.me/alldayMemeBot
+The latest version is available at https://t.me/alldayMemeBot
 ***
 ## Self-hosting
 But if you want to self-host it for some reason, here's how to do it: